Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Case Study: The LeGall-Tabatabai Filter Bank

-The Diophantine perspective reveals an unexpected connection between \emph{causality} and \emph{uniqueness} of lifting factorizations.
-The author wanted to understand why Laurent polynomials can have multiple reduced-order unimodular complements (shorter filters with which they form a unimodular filter bank).
-E.g., the 5-tap filter $A_0(z) = -z^2/8 + z/4 + 3/4 + z^{-1}/4 - z^{-2}/8$ that defines the top row of~\eqref{LGT_GLF} has other 3-tap unimodular complements like $A'_1(z) = -7/2 - z^{-1} + z^{-2}/2$ with unimodular polyphase-with-advance matrix $\mathbf{A}'(z)$ and causal PWD counterpart $\mathbf{H}'(z)$,
+Laurent polynomials can have multiple reduced-Laurent-order unimodular complements (shorter filters with which they form a unimodular filter bank).
+For instance, $A_0(z)$ also has the reduced-order \emph{nonlinear phase} unimodular complement $A'_1(z) = -7/2 - z^{-1} + z^{-2}/2$, which happens to be causal. $A_0(z)$ and $A'_1(z)$ have noncausal unimodular PWA matrix $\mathbf{A}'(z)$,